 Another recent article discusses sourdough bread and gastrointestinal health and disease.
 In this review, the authors highlight several small studies that have been done on this topic.
 They conclude that preliminary evidence of the role of sourdough bread in managing gastrointestinal symptoms has resulted from low-quality studies.
 They suggest further research with larger samples.

-A quick search of the USDA’s FoodData Central provides some basics on the nutrient content of 1 slice of sourdough, which contains 120 calories, 4g of protein and about 1g of fiber.
+A quick search of the USDA’s FoodData Central provides some basics on the nutrient content of 1 slice (43g) of sourdough, which contains:

 This article by Nicole Cormier, RD, LDN from Delicious Living Nutrition, which is a team of registered dietitians and other professionals, presents a useful summary of the benefits of sourdough.
 Among these are the ease of digestion, the micronutrients it contains, and the ability to store the bread longer than others given the acetic acid produced along with lactic acid.